juancarlospaco/nim-new-backend/README.md

 - Why not use Git SubRepos or Git SubTrees or Git SubModules?.

-If you know Git SubRepos and Git SubTrees and Git SubModules, you wont need this simplified repo.
+If you know Git SubRepos and Git SubTrees and Git SubModules, then you wont need this simplified repo.

 - Why not use SymLinks?.